-You may push your current project to the side to begin your new endeavor, and then never return to your original task.
+You may push your current project to the side to begin your new endeavor and then never return to your original task.
 Unfortunately, this means that you will never see the results that may have come from your first project.

 When you have shiny object syndrome in business, you don't want to consider the obstacles that could get in the way of achieving your goals, so when you see something you want, you just go for it.
-However, when you are working with this kind of compulsion, the process is bound to be stop-and-go.
+However, when working with this kind of compulsion, the process is bound to be stop-and-go.

 Shiny object syndrome can lead to wasting money.
 In fact, research has shown that entrepreneurs who jump too quickly into new ideas without thinking them through end up costing their companies thousands of dollars in resources, time, and productivity.

 Further, as employees are constantly finding themselves faced with roadblocks, their work productivity becomes disrupted.
-All of that momentum that people have at the beginning of projects comes to a halt on a regular basis, and employees are constantly running out of steam.
+All of that momentum that people have at the beginning of projects comes to a halt regularly, and employees are constantly running out of steam.

 Finally, if a job involves too much pressure without providing any productive results in return, it harms people's loyalty to a company.
 The truth is, most ideas that are born from shiny object syndrome aren’t worth the necessary follow-through.

-People want to be fulfilled in their jobs and in their lives, and if they are never able to finish what they start or see results from all of their hard work, they are likely to move on to somewhere that can provide them with that.
+People want to be fulfilled in their jobs and their lives, and if they are never able to finish what they start or see results from all of their hard work, they are likely to move on to somewhere that can provide them with that.

 How to Resist Shiny Object Syndrome